Learn about practices that protect water bodies from pollution.

 Algae and Look alikes

 Algae is a normal part of the plant life in lakes, like the ones in the Nine Mile Creek watershed.
-With all the pollution coming into lakes from stormwater runoff, waterbodies often have too many nutrients, especially phosphorus.
-Too much phosphorous can lead to unwanted algae growth.
+With all the pollution coming into lakes from stormwater runoff, waterbodies often have too many nutrients, like phosphorus and nitrogen.
+Too many nutrients can lead to unwanted algae growth.
 However, not all the green on the surface of a lake is algae!
 Learn more about algae, and algae lookalikes in the fact sheets below:

 FLORA AND FAUNA

 Learn about the plants and animals that live in the Nine Mile Creek Watershed District.
 Linnea Palmstrom created these incredible photo books of the Birds of Nine Mile Creek and the Flora of Nine Mile Creek for her Girl Scout Gold Award from 2012-2014.